 In fact, a 2012 study published in the Journal of Strength and Conditioning Research examined the impact of wearing of knee wraps on mechanical output and performance characteristics of the back squat.
 In the study, ten “resistance-trained men” performed 6 single back squats at 80% of their 1 rep max—3 reps wearing knee wraps, 3 without them.
 The researchers found that wearing knee wraps provided a 39% reduction in horizontal barbell displacement—when you squat, the barbell doesn’t solely travel in a vertical plane (up and down), it also moves horizontally (backwards and forwards).
 You want to have a low horizontal barbell displacement when squatting to increase efficiency.
 When the lifters performed the eccentric portion of the lift wearing knee wraps, they performed it 45% faster than when they were unwrapped (likely due to the storage and use of elastic energy in the knee wrap).
 Finally, “mechanical work involved in vertically displacing the center of mass was performed 20% faster and was reflected by a 10% increase in peak power.”

-From their findings, the researchers concluded that the reduction in horizontal movement—though helping to increase mechanical output—actually altered the technique of the lifters, changing the muscles targeted by the exercise increased friction in the knee joint.
+From their findings, the researchers concluded that the reduction in horizontal movement—though helping to increase mechanical output—actually altered the technique of the lifters, changing the muscles targeted by the exercise and increasing friction in the knee joint.

 There’s a good chance that at least one athlete at your box is sporting a pair of knee sleeves during squat or OLY lifting work.
 Knee sleeves are compressive…well…sleeves that you slide over your knees, and are typically made of a neoprene material.